• Skip to primary navigation

 Adding chopped eggs to the food processor.

-I transferred this classic ham salad to a dish and refrigerated it covered for several hours to allow the flavors to blend together.
+I transferred this classic ham salad to an airtight container and refrigerated it for several hours to allow the flavors to blend together.

 It doesn't get much quicker or easier than that!